NishanBhattarai327/vanilla-chess/docs/technical-documentation.md

    - Hard: Evaluates positions with piece values, center control, and check bonuses
 3. Bot "thinks" for a delay period based on level (500ms for easy, 1000ms for medium, 2000ms for hard)
 4. Move is executed and appropriate sound is played
-5. Board is updated with new position
+5. Board is updated with new position and last move highlight
 6. Timer switches back to player
 7. Game checks for end conditions